-Passive sales candidates may not be looking for a new job opportunity, but with the right recruiting strategy they may be more willing to listen!
-While passive candidates make up about 75 percent of the workforce, only about 45 percent are open to talking to a recruiter, making them harder to find using traditional search methods.
+Passive sales candidates may not be looking for a new job opportunity.
+However, with the right recruiting strategy they may be willing to listen!
+While passive candidates make up about 75 percent of the workforce, only 45 percent are open to talking with a recruiter, making them harder to find using traditional search methods.

 Top sales candidates want to know how employers determine territory configuration and how frequently it changes.
 They also want specific examples of how companies handle account transition.
-It's also imperative that after the hard work of winning an account it is rewarded and any concerns of time to transition to another account are alleviated.
+It's also imperative that, after the hard work of winning an account, efforts are rewarded and any concerns of time to transition to another account is alleviated.

 Krista Connell is a Recruitment Consultant for WilsonHCG, and has over a decade of sales recruiting experience.
 She is the Co-Committee Chair of WilsonHCG Operation Transition Committee, and in her spare time volunteers as a Career Counselor for Hire Heroes USA, both of which empowers U.S. military members, veterans and spouses to succeed in the civilian workforce.